qaware/test-shard-maven-plugin/readme.md

 ### clean-cucumber-features
 Default Phase: POST_INTEGRATION_TEST

-This goal removed the .ignore extension from the feature files.
+This goal removes the .ignore extension from the feature files.
 This extension is used to disable feature files.

 ### Plugin options